up to $10,000 for one year (up to $5,000 for planning and up to $5,000 for inquiry-based learning course pilot), non-renewable

 Up to $5,000 for planning and assessment:

-- QEP graduate fellows: graduate students trained by the Office of Inquiry-Based Learning to support design and assessment of experiential inquiry and research scaffold (budgeted at $20/hr up to ten hours per week)
+- Graduate fellows: graduate students with training available from OURI to support assessment of inquiry-based learning and design of inquiry curriculum scaffold (budgeted at $20/hr up to ten hours per week)

 - Faculty development: attendance at conferences or workshops that support curricular development and assessment, pedagogical consultants brought to campus

 - Course development and implementation: materials, supplies, software, undergraduate or graduate TAs, and honoraria to support inquiry-based activities, summer salary to NTT faculty for substantiative course development

 - Off-campus learning: student travel, meals, and lodging associated with learning off campus; travel and meetings associated with working with off-campus partners